List of non-coherent units of measurement: KLOC

 A computer programming expression, the K-LOC or KLOC, pronounced kay-lok, standing for "kilo-lines of code", i.e., thousand lines of code.
 The unit was used, especially by IBM managers, to express the amount of work required to develop a piece of software.
 Given that estimates of 20 lines of functional code per day per programmer were often used, it is apparent that 1 K-LOC could take one programmer as long as 50 working days, or 10 working weeks.
 This measure is no longer in widespread use because different computer languages require different numbers of lines to achieve the same result (occasionally the measure "assembly equivalent lines of code" is used, with appropriate conversion factors from the language actually used to assembly language).

 Error rates in programming are also measured in "Errors per K-LOC", which is called the defect density.
 NASA's SATC is one of the few organizations to claim zero defects in a large (>500K-LOC) project, for the space shuttle software.

 An alternative measurement was defined by Pegasus Mail author David Harris: the "WaP" is equivalent to 71,500 lines of program code, because that number of lines is the length of one edition of Leo Tolstoy's War and Peace.

 Ticks

 The "tick" is the amount of time between timer interrupts generated by the timer circuit of a CPU.
 The amount of time is processor-dependent.
+The word "tick" is also used to describe steps of processing in apps and video games, for example, Minecraft servers process the simulation at a rate of 20 ticks per second, while other games commonly use tickrates of 30, 60, 64, or 128 ticks per second.

 Other

+Centimorgan

+In genetics, a centimorgan (abbreviated cM) or map unit (m.u.) is a unit for measuring genetic linkage.
+It is defined as the distance between chromosome positions (also termed loci or markers) for which the expected average number of intervening chromosomal crossovers in a single generation is 0.01.
+It is often used to infer distance along a chromosome.
+One centimorgan corresponds to about 1 million base pairs in humans on average.